 Offer a compelling free plan.
 Let users experience value before asking them to pay.

-Slack also prophetically leveraged a freemium business model.
+Slack also prophetically made use of a freemium business model.
 Anyone could sign up and use basic features for free.
 Once teams got hooked, Slack then monetized them with premium subscriptions.

 This playbook has worked brilliantly: